sbkrish/kitchen_diary/README.md

 - Scripting: PHP, Javascript, Jquery, Ajax.
 - Database: MySQL.
 - Server: Apache.

-And finally this is converted into an APK.
+Finally this site converted into an APK to access in android devices.

 Thanks for reading this.